lowleveldesign/debug-recipes/guides/using-windbg.md

 ### Injecting a DLL into a process being debugged

-In the example below we will inject shell32.dll into a target process by using the **.call** command.
+You may use the **!injectdll** command from my [lldext](https://github.com/lowleveldesign/lldext) extension.

+Or use the **.call** method, as shown in the shell32.dll example below.
 We start by allocating some space for the DLL name and filling it up:

 ```shell
 .dvalloc 0x1a